Manatee County, Florida: Demographics

 As of the 2020 United States census, there were 399,710 people, 150,345 households, and 99,157 families residing in the county.
 By age, the population was spread out as such: 4.6% under 5 years old, 18.0% under 18 years old, and 28.1% 65 years and over.
 51.7% of the population was female.

 The median income for a household in the county was $59,963 in 2020 dollars and a per capita income in the past 12 months of $35,146.
-There were a reported 10.9% of the popular living in poverty.
+There was a reported 10.9% of the population living in poverty.

 Economy

 Bealls of Florida has its headquarters and was founded 1915 in unincorporated Manatee County.

-Tropicana was founded here in the 1950s.
-They were later bought by PepsiCo in 2001.
-They later sold it to a French private equity firm in 2021.
+Tropicana was founded in Manatee County in the 1950s.
+Tropicana was bought by PepsiCo in 2001.
+PepsiCo sold Tropicana to a French private equity firm in 2021.

 Libraries

 The Manatee County Public Library System offers a collection of adult, young adult, and children's materials, as well as a genealogy section and a local history collection in the form of the Eaton Florida History Reading Room.
 Public computers are available at all library locations.
-The library also has a digital collection which includes e-books through OverDrive, Inc.; television shows, movies and more e-books through Hoopla; and magazines through Flipster; and local images and documents from the late nineteenth century to the early 1980s.
+The library also has a digital collection that includes e-books through OverDrive, Inc. and Libby; television shows, movies and more e-books through Hoopla; and magazines through Flipster; and local images and documents from the late nineteenth century to the early 1980s.

 The libraries also offer author luncheons, children's story times, summer reading programs, job fairs, and book discussion groups.

-The library system serves the county in six locations:
+The library system serves the county in seven locations: